 Scheme Information Document:

-Every mutual fund scheme has a scheme information document (SID), which provides all the details about the scheme.
+Every mutual fund schemes has a scheme information document (SID), which provides all the details about the scheme.
 This is a comprehensive document providing nearly every bit of information related to the scheme.
 Here are the key sections that are important to read:

 1. Type of scheme: This section indicates whether the scheme is open-ended or close-ended and whether it’s an equity, debt, hybrid or other type of scheme.
 While open-ended schemes can be redeemed with the mutual fund itself at any time, close-ended schemes can only be redeemed (with the mutual fund) after the defined period or sold on the stock exchange where they are listed.
 Equity funds carry a higher return potential, though with higher risk; debt funds have a lower return potential than equity, but also carry a lower amount of risk.
 Hybrid funds (part equity and part debt) carry moderate risk-return potential.